Skip to content

 Large employee base

-Thousands of faculty, staff, and student workers all have payroll accounts — a massive attack surface for credential phishing.
+Thousands of faculty, staff, and student workers all have payroll accounts.
+A massive attack surface for credential phishing.

 Decentralized IT awareness